Uproar As Police Caught On Camera Assaulting Mlango Kubwa MCA Mutheu Musyimi [Photos] -

 Kenyan police are on the spot for all wrong reasons again after they were caught on camera assaulting Mlango Kubwa Member of County Assembly (MCA) Mutheu Musyimi following the chaos that erupted at the Nairobi assembly earlier in the day.

-In photos and videos that have surfaced online, the police, who were called to contain the situation, can be seen raining blows and kicks on the MCA as she begged for mercy.
+In photos and videos that have surfaced online, the police, who were called to contain the situation, can be seen raining blows and kicks on the MCA as she begged them to stop.

 Mlango Kubwa MCA Mutheu Musyimi being assaulted by police officers. #ElachiImpeachmentChaos @IPOA_KE pic.twitter.com/q2smSiZXjX